Arshad-Siddiqui/whereiapplied/README.md

 - [] Let people sign in and save their own applications.
 - [] Add more filtering options.
 - [] Let people click a card and get a more detailed view of the application.

+## Problems

+- Entire body has a margin-top which is problematic for when there is no navbar